 Stability studies are one of the important quality parameters of pharmaceutical products.
-It sets the drug shelf life, determines proper storage conditions, and therefore the labeling instructions for end-users.
-Stability studies for the Saudi market (SFDA-GCC) are to be studied in accordance with International Conference on Harmonisation (ICH) Q1A(R2) and the World Health Organization (WHO).
-In fact, it is one of the key compliance elements for drug file approval in the SFDA and the GCC countries.
+It sets the drug shelf life, determines proper storage conditions, and the labelling instructions for end-users.
+Stability studies for the Saudi market (SFDA-GCC) are to be studied in accordance with the International Conference on Harmonisation (ICH) Q1A(R2) and the World Health Organization (WHO).
+It is one of the key compliance elements for drug file approval in the SFDA and the GCC countries.

-In this article, we are going to detail the minimum requirements for SFDA drug registration.
-In the drug file, the requirements fall under the below three CTD sections:
+In this article, we will detail the minimum requirements for SFDA drug registration.
+In the drug file, the requirements fall under the three CTD sections:

-The summary should clearly outline the number of batches manufactured, placed into stability study, and the time point at which the drug product analysis is done under the long term and accelerated conditions.
+The summary should clearly outline the number of batches manufactured, placed into stability study, and the time point at which the drug product analysis is done under long-term and accelerated conditions.

 Stability batches containing information related to (Storage Conditions, Testing Frequency, and Type of tests) should be outlined, as indicated on the below table;

-Stability result discussion for the batches studied at the time of submission should be mentioned for no significant change in the overall concentration of the batches.
+A discussion of the stability result for the batches studied at the time of submission should be mentioned for no significant change in the overall concentration of the batches.

 The conclusion should be clear for no significant changes in any of the product parameters, either during the long-term or during the accelerated stability testing and accordingly, the shelf life and storage condition are proposed.

 A stability testing protocol is required to confirm the proposed shelf life.
-It should contain information on stability batches studied, test details, storage condition, and sampling plan.
-The stability commitments might be required by SFDA in cases such as:
+It should contain information on the stability batches studied, test details, storage conditions, and sampling plans.
+SFDA might require stability commitments in cases such as:

 The frequency of testing at the long-term storage condition should normally be every three months over the first year, every six months over the second year, and annually thereafter throughout the proposed shelf-life (e.g., 0, 3, 6, 9, 12, 18, 24, 36 months).

-At the accelerated storage condition, a minimum of three-time points, including the initial and final time points (e.g. 0, 3, and 6 months), from a six-month study is recommended.
+At the accelerated storage condition, a minimum of three time points, including the initial and final time points (e.g., 0, 3, and 6 months), from a six-month study are recommended.

 Long Term Testing Conditions: